-Originally bred to hunt wild board and other large game, Cane Corsos possess instincts that perfectly transitioned into guarding and protecting.
-Not only are they superb family dogs, but also formidable guardians for the home, including your kids.
+Originally bred to hunt wild board and other large game, Cane Corsos possess instincts that perfectly transition into guarding and protecting.
+Not only are they superb family dogs, but also top guard dogs for the home, including your kids.

 The Cane Corso may be one of the most underrated guard dogs.
 They may not have the prestige of the Rottweiler, but they have the smarts and physical ability to be great.
 And according to The Spruce Pets, they’re one of the best in the business.

 In a social gathering they are typically more relaxed.
 This can change when my kids are involved, as they then tend to keep a very close eye on them at all times.– Black Shadow (Mastiff Forum)

 When properly trained and socialized, the Cane Corso can be a great second pair of eyes on your kids.
-We would never suggest leaving your dog home alone with your kid.
+However, we would never suggest leaving your dog home alone with a small kid.
 However, if a stranger approaches them, you can be sure they’ll investigate.

 The Cane Corso is a mastiff dog breed.
-These types of dogs are famously known to for being big and strong dogs with substantial heft.
+These types of dogs are famously known for being big strong dogs with substantial heft.
 While this can be both a pro and con, in this case, the durability of the Corso is a huge plus.

 According to the AKC, a Cane Corso can grow up to 28 inches tall at the shoulder!
 Depending on the gender, they may weigh anywhere between 88 to 110 pounds!
-The chances of a child knocking over a Corso is slim to none.
+The chances of a child knocking over a Corso are slim to none.

 It’s no secret: kids will be kids, that is, they’ll likely play rough and be rowdy.
 However, not all dog breeds respond well to this rough play.
 For example, the small Chihuahua tends to snap back at this behavior.
 It’s why they’re aren’t best for small kids.